Leocardoso94/watson-sample-chatbot/README.md

-# watson-assistant-node-api
+# Watson sample chatbot

-A simple API in Node.js to use the Watson Assistant API
+A simple chatbot using IBM Watson and Node.js